 Will you be flying this holiday season?
-It can definitely get busy and stressful no matter how many times you’ve done it before.
+Holiday airport travel can definitely get busy and stressful no matter how many times you’ve done it before.
 After flying with our 6 kiddos countless times, we’e found that following these holiday air travel tips helps us have happy holiday travel.
 These tips are helpful whether you’re traveling by plane with a toddler, infant, or older kids.
 And offers some flying with baby tips, too!

 Keep reading for all our best holiday air travel tips with kids!